manirajchahal/manirajchahal/README.md

 # Hi there, I'm Maniraj 👋

 I'm a Cybersecurity student with a passion for technology and security.
-I'm currently pursuing my Bachelor's degree in Cybersecurity and looking for an internship opportunity to apply my skills and gain real-world experience.
+I'm currently pursuing my Bachelor's degree in Cybersecurity at Sacred Heart University and looking for a full-time opportunity to apply my skills and gain real-world experience!

 ---